rogerjdeangelis/utl_importing_r_created_v8_transport_files_into_sas_wps/README.md

            ERROR 85-322: Expecting a format name.

         2. Truncates strings to 200 bytes
-           Transpoer file has the longer strings
+           Transport file has the longer strings

-           Generated code with trucating length - works correctly id you edit the code
+           Generated code with trucating length - works correctly if you edit the code

            length CHR500 $ 200 ;
            input SPECIES $ASCII00010.
 SEPALLENGTH XPRTFLT8.
 SEPALWIDTH XPRTFLT8.